Home / OLSAS Application Guide / OLSAS – University of Windsor

 Dual JD Overview

 The Dual JD program at Windsor Law and Detroit Mercy Law is the only comparative program of its kind in Canada and the US.
 Graduates will earn a Canadian and American law degree in 3 years, allowing them to pursue careers in both countries.
+Students in the program will attend classes on both sides of an international border and will be eligible to write bar exams in both Canada and the US.

 Your application is reviewed by the Dual JD program Admissions Committee using 7 criteria: